timothywhalin/Sketch-Quick-Presentation/README.md

 1. [Download the plugin ZIP](https://github.com/timothywhalin/Sketch-Quick-Presentation/archive/master.zip).
 2. Unzip the downloaded file and double click "Quick Presentation.sketchplugin".
 It will be automatically installed into Sketch.

-## Generate an artboard around selected artboards
+## Create an artboard around selected artboards
 ![Generate artboard without titles](README-Screenshots/without-titles.gif)

-## Generate an artboard around selected artboards and add a title above them
+## Create an artboard around selected artboards and add a title above each
 ![Generate artboard with titles](README-Screenshots/with-titles.gif)

 ## Config the plugin